 Phil is an outstanding lawyer with a brilliant legal mind.
 He sees every angle and pursues them relentlessly.
 He's particularly good at cases involving issues of safety and how a defendant--be it an employer, a product manufacturer, a property owner, or the like--caused there to be an unsafe condition.
 You can't go wrong seeking out Phil's help and advice!

-Lisa Benedetti Litigation Attorney
+Lisa Benedetti Personal injury Attorney

 Relationship: Worked for lawyer